brain-research/long-term-video-prediction-without-supervision/README.md

 __E2E__: Train the network end to end to minimize the loss with the predicted frame.

-__EPEV__: Train the encoder and predictor together so the high level structure is easy to predict.
+__EPVA__: Train the encoder and predictor together so the high level structure is easy to predict.
 Also train the encoder and VAN together so the high level structure is informative enough to generate the frame.